New Mexico starts building an abortion clinic to serve neighboring states, train medical students

 Several New Mexico cities and counties have approved abortion-ban ordinances that are on hold while the state Supreme Court weighs whether local governments have the right to back federal abortion restrictions under a 19th century U.S. law that prohibits the shipping of abortion medication and supplies.

-It was unclear when the new clinic in Las Cruces would open to provide services ranging from medical and procedural abortions to contraception, cervical cancer screenings and education about adoptions.
+The new clinic is scheduled for completion within 18 months to provide services ranging from medical and procedural abortions to contraception, cervical cancer screenings and education about adoptions.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.